List of Wallace & Gromit characters: Wallace

 Wallace's official job varies; in A Close Shave, he is a window washer.
 In The Curse of the Were-Rabbit, Wallace runs a humane pest control service, keeping the captured creatures (nearly all of which are rabbits) in the basement of his house.
 In the most recent short, A Matter of Loaf and Death, he is a baker.
 While he has shown himself to be skilled to some degree in the businesses he creates, an unexpected flaw in the inventions he uses to assist him in his latest venture, or simply bad luck, often ends up being his downfall.

 In the first photo shown on The Curse of the Were-Rabbit, it is revealed that Wallace once had a full head of hair and a very thick moustache with muttonchops.
 In the photo that shows Gromit's graduation at Dogwarts, he had lost his beard but still had a little hair, in the form of sideburns just above his ears.
 In The Wrong Trousers, he still uses a hair-dryer.
 In A Matter of Loaf and Death, when Wallace is talking to Gromit, a picture is seen behind Gromit of Wallace with a brown beard and brown hair.

 Wallace has had three love interests.
-The first was Wendolene Ramsbottom, which ended quickly when Wendolene told Wallace that she had a calcium allergy.
+The first was Wendolene Ramsbottom in A Close Shave, which ended quickly when Wendolene told Wallace that she had a calcium allergy.
 The second was Lady Tottington in The Curse of the Were-Rabbit, whom Wallace fondly calls "Totty".
 In A Matter of Loaf and Death, Wallace becomes engaged to Piella Bakewell, but this ended when she turns out to be a murderess who hated bakers and was eaten by crocodiles upon trying to escape justice.
 In Musical Marvels, after the montage of his three love interests, he refers to them as "the ones that got away".